Skip to content

 [xxViewController retain]: message sent to deallocated instance xxx

-Affected Versions: SDK versions less than or equal to 1.4.10
+Affected Versions: SDK version <= 1.4.10

-Fix Recommendations:
+Fix Suggestions:

-• Upgrade SDK version
+• Upgrade the SDK version

 - (void)createWebView{